 Winter Weather Equipment Must-Haves

 - Backup security connection.
 Winter storms can lead to power outages.
 Have a backup plan in place to keep security and environmental monitoring systems running.
-Cellular, radio or Internet communication are good backup options to ensure continuous monitoring of your security system even if standard telephone service is interrupted.

 Winter Safety Best Practices